Holocaust and Genocide Studies

 How did women's Holocaust experiences differ from those of men?
 An interdisciplinary exploration of gender in Central European families, ghettos, camps, and resistance, this course examines connections between the Holocaust and present-day manifestations of anti-Semitism, sexism, homophobia, and nationalism.
 Readings are drawn from history, women's studies, and Holocaust memoirs.
 Cross-listed as IIWGS 254.
 Occasionally.

-Jewish Music from biblical times to the present.
+Jewish music from biblical times to the present.
 Includes liturgical, cantorial, holiday, folk, and concert music; Israeli, Yiddish, Klezmer, and contemporary synagogue music; choral tradition and music of the Holocaust.
 Prerequisites: 24 credits in ISP, including ITW 101 and QL.
 Cross-listed with IHMU 305.
 Fall, Spring.